The Pacific War Online Encyclopedia

 Combat fatigue was uncommon among the enlisted men of the Navy, since intense combat was infrequent and typically lasted but a few hours, but commanding officers were under continual heavy stress.
 Halsey suffered a mysterious skin condition after several months' continuous duty following the Pearl Harbor attack, which could not be satisfactorily diagnosed and may have been hysterical.
 He was sent home, where he was hailed as a hero, recovered from his skin condition, and returned to combat command later in the war.
 Submarine commanders were under extraordinary pressure and were carefully watched for signs of combat fatigue.
 After a number of patrols, they were usually rotated to another assignment.
 This was often the commissioning of a new submarine, which meant an extended stay in a home port.

-so badly treated that many retreated into elaborate daydreams of home.
+were so badly treated that many retreated into elaborate daydreams

-Sometimes prisoners relived past conversations with old friends out
+of home.
+Sometimes prisoners relived past conversations with old

-loud, or described their old homes as if they were standing before them.
+friends out loud, or described their old homes as if they were

 The Japanese warrior ethos of Bushido ignored the reality of combat fatigue.
 Nevertheless, the Japanese were human beings, and if seemingly cowardly conduct was unthinkable, then combat fatigue took other forms.
 Japanese troops who had reached their psychological limits often engaged in suicidal tactics known as gyokusai ("shattered jewels"), of which the most common manifestation was the banzai charge.
 This was essentially a form of "suicide by Marine."
 Others killed themselves when approached by Allied troops.
 Ultimately, however, those who did not die in combat or kill themselves with their own weapons suffered the same kind of psychological collapse seen in soldiers of other nationalities.
 Large numbers of Japanese are reported to have suffered such psychological collapse under the terrible conditions on Guadalcanal, and many were either killed by their comrades (who regarded this as a mercy to them) or left behind to die.